Sentienn/nnm-status-revealer/README.md

 ## 📌 Notes
 - This project is still **in development**.
-- Future improvements may include better UI/UX, enhanced CSV validation, and search optimization.
+- Future improvements may include better UI/UX.
 - Contributions, suggestions, and feedback are **very welcome**.